fkarg/fkarg.github.io/drafts/longtermplans.md

 - If I achieved all my goals _except_ this one, would I be satisfied?

 Keep only those being essential, of high priority or which would leave you unsatisfied if not achieved.

-Reduce your list of goals to three to seven (less goals increase overall chances of achieving them) to actually work on.
+Less goals increase overall chances of achieving them.

 {: .box-note}
+Reduce your list of goals to three to seven to actually work on.

 If you feel like you can't reduce the number of goals further, take a break.
 You deserve it.